noahehall/theBookOfNoah/0current/openapi.md

       - list examples explicitly rather than embedded them within description fields
         - useful for auto-doc tools, mock servers, and special rendering of the examples within the documentation

-=

     - reference object
       - *$ref*
-    - any object of the types supported by the components objcet can be replaced by a reference object pointing to a component
+      - any object of the types supported by the components object can be replaced by a reference object pointing to a component
       - are actually json referneces (see links)
         - contain a single field whose string value is a URI pointin to the renferenced objects

+    - media type object
+      - *schema*

+      - schema object
+        - *title, description, type, items, properties, example*
+        - schema object describing the response/request body object

+    - parameters object
+      - can reside in various locations, e.g. *path item* and *operation* objects, indicated by the *in* field
+      - typically used to identify a resource
+      - *name, in, description, required, style, content*, schema*
+        - in: string; required; location of parameter
+          - path: the parameter is part of the route of this operation (i.e. in th url)
+          - query: parameter is appended to the query string part of the operations url
+        - name: string; required; case-sensitive; unique
+        - description: string; useful for documentation
+        - required: bool(false); whether this parameter must be present
+        - style: defines how a parameter is to be serialized in relation to its data-type
+          - *simple, form, label, matrix*
+            - primitive types e.g. integer
+              - simple === 1234
+              - form === id=1234
+              - label === .1234
+              - matrix === ;id=1234

+            - array types e.g. array.id containing 1,2,3
+              - *exploded=false*
+                - used to separtae each field into a separate parameter
+                - askholz: the examples did not give example of exploded field
+                - simple === 1,2,3
+                - form === ids=1,2,3
+                - label === .1.2.3
+                - metrix === ;ids=1,2,3
+              - *exploded=true*
+                - askholz ^
+                - simple === 1,2,3
+                - form === ids=1&ids=2&ids=3
+                - label === .1.2.3
+                - matrix === ;ids=1;ids=2;ids=3

+            - object types e.g. object.color containing {r:1,g:2,b:3}
+              - askholz about explod again
+              - *exploded=false*
+                - simple === r,1,g,2,b,3
+                - form === color=r,1,2,b,3
+                - label === .r.1.g.2.b.3
+                - matrix === ;color=r,1,b,2,g,3
+              - *exploded=true*
+                - simple === r=1,g=2,b=3
+                - form === r=1&g=2&b=3
+                - label === .r=1.g=2.b=3
+                  - askholz: when is this ever actually used
+                - matrix === ;r=1;g=2;b=3

+        - content/schema must exist, but not both
+          - schema: schema object; used to specify a parameters type (e.g. integer)
+          - content: used to specify a parameters type (similar to schema) but in more advanced situations

+      - subfield of pathitem
+        - all specified parameters are shared by all operations on that path
+          - will override ndividual parameters at the operation object level but not remove them

+#### specific fields
+  - openapi object
+    - *openapi, info, paths, components, servers*

+    - components object
+      - *schemas, responses, parameters*
+      - contains definitions for objects to be reused in other parts of the document
+        - most objects in a document can be replaced by a reference to a component
+          - only objects listed as fields of the components object can be referenced
+          - each field is a map pairing component names with objects to be reused

     - paths object
       - list of paths in form `/route1`, `/route2` etc
         - each path is a path item object

       - path item object
         - *get, put, post, delete, parameters*
           - each are operation objects

         - operation object
           - *summary, description, requestBody, responses, operationId, parameters*

           - request body object
             - the message payload
               - provides content for the resource (e.g. when updating a record in a db)
             - *description, content, required*
               - content: required;
               - required: bool(false); whether the message payload is required

           - responses object
             - list of http codes (i.e. response objects)
               - *"200", "500", etc*

           - response object
             - *description, content*
               - content describes the API response structure (in this context)
                 - *application/json, text/html* etc
                   - each a specific *media type object*

-  - media type object
-    - contains the *schema* field, and others i suppose
-    - schema object describing the response/request body object

-  - schema object
-    - *title, description, type, items, properties, example*

   - content subfields
     - provides a single-entry map of media types to media type objects